Content Delivery API

 Although this is uncommon, it's wise to be proactive in dealing with this situation.
 To handle it effectively, it's recommended to implement a retry mechanism.
 If you receive a 429 status response, wait for a few seconds before attempting the request again.

-Cache gets invalidated selectively based on the objects referenced in the query and the payload.
-As a rule of thumb, when you update a specific model/record/asset, all GraphQL queries that reference those object will get invalidated.
+The query cache gets invalidated selectively based on the objects referenced in the query and the payload.
+As a rule of thumb, when you update a specific model/record/asset, all GraphQL queries that reference those object will automatically get invalidated.
 Each PoP will then make new requests to the Content Delivery API, and cache the new result for future requests.

 CDN Caching limitations for extremely large requests